Feilner/homebridge-plc/README.md

 For accessories with separate on/off configurations e.g. `PLC_LightBulb` `set_On`/`set_Off` the `set_On` or `PLC_LockMechanismBool` `set_Secured`/`set_Unsecured` the `set_Secured` has to be used.
 With `1` for on and `0` for off.

 All information is transmitted within the URL and in decimal.

+It's also possible to forward all control requests or just the one where no match with 'db' and 'offset' the push request could be optional forwarded to another instance of homebridge-plc see parameter `forwardControl` and `forwardControlAll`

 **NOTE: Options like `invert`, `mapGet` and `mapSet` are not affecting the control interface.
 In example for PLC_Window is the value `0`: **closed** and `100`: **open** regardless if `invert` is set or not.